yoshegg/rudibugger/docs/user_doc/gui_overview.rst

 The button right of the *run* button shows the connection state to **VOnDA**'s live system.
 Clicking it starts a connection attempt or, if an attempt has already been started or a connection has already been established, closes the connection.

-.. hint:: Take a look at section :ref:`Connection to VOnDA <Connection-to-VOnDA>` if you want to automatically connect after opening a project.
+.. hint:: Take a look at section :ref:`connection-to-vonda`, if you want to automatically connect after opening a project.

 The fileTreeView